 Kubernetes vSphere Cloud Provider

-This is some example documentation for the Kubernetes vSphere Cloud Provider.
+This is documentation for the Kubernetes vSphere Cloud Provider.

-Kubernetes, in its early days, introduced the concept of volumes to provide persistent storage to containerized applications.
-When a Pod was provisioned, a PersistentVolume (PV) could be connected to a Pod.
-The internal “Provider” code would provision the necessary storage on the underlying infrastructure, e.g. vSphere.
-In the early development stages of Kubernetes, implementing cloud providers natively (in-tree) was the most viable solution.
-However as Kubernetes popularity rose, more “providers” were added in-tree.
-This became unwieldy, making it unsustainable to introduce provider enhancements outside of Kubernetes releases.
-In other words, the only way to upgrade the provider was to also upgrade Kubernetes.
-Today, with many infrastructure providers supporting Kubernetes, new cloud providers are required to be out-of-tree (via a plugin) in order to grow the project sustainably.
+To provide persistent storage to containerized applications, Kubernetes introduces the concept of volumes.
+When a Pod is provisioned, a PersistentVolume (PV) can be connected to the Pod.
+Initially, the internal Kubernetes provider code was used to provision the necessary storage on the underlying infrastructure, such as vSphere.
+In the early development stages of Kubernetes, implementing cloud providers natively, or in-tree, was the most viable solution.
+However, as Kubernetes popularity rose, more providers were added as in-tree.
+As a result, it became unsustainable to introduce provider enhancements outside of Kubernetes releases, as the only way to upgrade the provider was to also upgrade Kubernetes.
+Currently, with many infrastructure providers supporting Kubernetes, new cloud providers are required to be out-of-tree, through a plugin, to increase the project sustainably.

-For vSphere, the in-tree provider is called the vSphere Cloud Provider (VCP).
-The newer out of tree approach is made up of two distinct components, the Cloud Provider Interface (CPI) and the Container Storage Interface (CSI).
+The in-tree provider for vSphere is called the vSphere Cloud Provider (VCP).
+The out-of-tree solution includes two distinct components, the Cloud Provider Interface (CPI) and the Container Storage Interface (CSI).
 The CPI handles platform specific control loops that were previously implemented by the native Kubernetes Controller Manager.
 The Kubernetes Controller Manager is a daemon that embeds the core control loops shipped with Kubernetes.
 In Kubernetes, a controller is a control loop that watches the state of a resource in the cluster through the API server and makes changes attempting to move the current state towards the desired state.
 Some of these control loops vary depending on the cloud or platform on which Kubernetes is running, so it made sense to move them out of tree.
-The Container Storage Interface (CSI) is a specification designed to enable persistent storage volume management, and is maintained independently of Kubernetes.
-Again, it was necessary to move this out of tree due to many different storage platforms that are now supported in Kubernetes.
+The Container Storage Interface (CSI) is a specification designed to enable persistent storage volume management and is maintained independently of Kubernetes.
+Again, it was necessary to move this out of tree due to many different storage platforms that are currently supported in Kubernetes.

-This document will cover both the in-tree and out-of-tree vSphere integrations for Kubernetes.
-For Kubernetes clusters on vSphere, both in-tree and out-of-tree modes of operation both work.
-However, the out-of-tree vSphere cloud provider is strongly recommended as future releases of Kubernetes will remove support for all in-tree cloud providers.
-Note also that the in-tree VCP only has community support, unless support is provided by a managed/package Kubernetes offering.
+This document covers both the in-tree and out-of-tree vSphere integrations for Kubernetes.
+For Kubernetes clusters on vSphere, both in-tree and out-of-tree modes of operation work.
+However, the out-of-tree vSphere cloud provider is recommended as future releases of Kubernetes will remove support for all in-tree cloud providers.
+Also, the in-tree VCP only has community support, unless support is provided by a managed Kubernetes offering.

 vSphere 6.7U3 tutorials